 Little Round Top Rehabilitation

-Warren statue on Little Round Top
+cannons new trail and Gouverneur K. Warren statue on Little Round Top Gettysburg Pennsylvania

 A strategic position for the Union army's line of defense and immortalized in films, books and accounts of the battle, Little Round Top ranks as one of Gettysburg's most visited and cherished landmarks.